Methods in Madness & Polly

 Anna Rahn (Costume Designer and Actor, Polly; she/her) last appeared with Flux in Our Options Have Changed, Am I Dead?
 The Untrue Narrative of Anatomical Lewis, the Slave, Rizing, Honey Fist, and Ajax in Iraq.
 Other credits include Powwow Highway (Rabbit, HERE Arts Space), Unsex Me Here (Goneril, HERE Arts Space), Man and Coconut (Melissa, IRT Theater).
 She holds a BA in Performance Studies from UC Berkeley and an MFA in Acting from the American Repertory Theatre.

-Genevieve Wilson (Methods in Madness & Polly, Collaborator, she/her) is a Director, Music Director, Composer and Multi-instrumentalist.
+Genevieve Wilson (Methods in Madness & Polly, Art Director, she/her) is a Director, Music Director, Composer and Multi-instrumentalist.
 Originally from Melbourne, Australia, she trained as a classical and jazz pianist, then studied Musical Theatre at the Victorian College of the Arts before moving to NYC on an acting scholarship.
 Now based in Brooklyn, she was recently the Director for the moving Off-Broadway workshop production of SKIN: A New Musical by Andrew Strano and Yuriko Shibata.

 Other work includes the NYC Premiere of Bubble Boy, Single Asian Female, 25th Annual Putnam County Spelling Bee, {Title of Show} and Are We Okay?
 She also composed the original score for the award winning series Ghost Girl, additional scoring for the festival nominated film Pulling Wool, and the music for The Longest Road: A CATAN Parody Musical.
 Genevieve provides live, improvisational accompaniment for Night Captain, an internationally touring musical improv team, and co-hosts and produces OYOYO, a monthly variety show.
 She also live scores Bound, a two-prov long form show and Wonderland, a comedy variety special featuring Meg Stalter.
 Genevieve is passionate about working with driven and creative people, telling and creating shows for and about women, giving life to authentic queer stories and exploring new, thought provoking ideas through music and theatre.